 Signature Beverage Cold / Hot Signature Beverage to be disclosed during the competition

-*In the event of a tie, the total score or total time taken in the competition will be taken into consideration
+*In the event of a tie, the total score or total competition time will be taken into consideration

 How does the seeding system work in the Elimination Round?